 That support to provide virtual coaching enabled parents to continue participating in LIFT’s one-on-one coaching, receive direct cash assistance, participate in group educational workshops and connect with resources.

 At the start of each coaching relationship, each participant works with their coach to explore where they are currently at in their journey and what their goals are.

 In addition to navigating their education, coaches work with parents to improve their financial well-being through learning how to create a budget, apply for financial aid, apply for student loans and access childcare while attending classes.

-“With Capital One’s support, we’ve been able to provide a virtual lifeline to families helping them to move through unprecedented times while still moving toward dreams and goals for themselves and their children,” says Michelle Rhone-Collins, Chief Executive Officer of LIFT.
-“We are grateful for Capital One’s investment in families who have been historically marginalized to help them move towards sustained economic mobility and break generational cycles of poverty.”
+“With Capital One’s support, we’ve been able to provide a virtual lifeline to families, helping them to move through unprecedented times while still moving toward dreams and goals for themselves and their children,” says Michelle Rhone-Collins, Chief Executive Officer of LIFT.
+“We are grateful for Capital One’s investment in families who have been historically marginalized to help them move toward sustained economic mobility and break generational cycles of poverty.”

 Capital One's support comes as part of the Capital One Impact Initiative — initial $200 million, multi-year commitment that strives to advance socioeconomic mobility.

 Launched in October 2020, the Capital One Impact Initiative seeks to create a world where everyone has an equal opportunity to prosper through advocating for an inclusive society, building thriving communities and creating financial tools that enrich lives.

 "Coaching from LIFT has the power to help parents sustainably break out of generational poverty and never look back," says Amy Lenander, Executive Vice President of Consumer Auto at Capital One.
 "Capital One is grateful for the opportunity to support LIFT in its mission to combat racial inequities and create improved opportunities for all the parents it supports."